rifah07/web_server_nodejs/README.md

 4. Then keep pressing Enter, yes
 5. Then in terminal type "npm i express" to install express.js
 6. Express is now installed in your device.
+7. Add code in any js file (i.g. app.js, index.js.
+Here we used index.js)
+8. In code, first require express, then create app with express.
+You can see full code in index.js.
+9. Listen port, add Get methodes with request and response, see in index.js.
+10. Run code by typing "node index.js" in terminal.
+Go to browser and type "localhost:[port no]" as for this project- "localhost:8000".
+11. You should see response message in browser.
+12. Install Nosdemon to : automate server restarting process.
+So that you don't need to restart server each time after changing in code.
+13. To install Nosdemon, go to terminal and type "npm install nodemon" and press enter.
+Done nodemon installing.